Plan a visit

-We run daily tours and talks which are free to Painted Hall ticket holders.
-Book your ticket today!
+We run daily tours and talks which are included in the price of your ticket.

-There is a 30 minute talk about the Painted Hall running regularly between 11am and 4pm.
-Meet at the meeting point Painted Hall Vestibule to join the next talk.
+Talks run regularly between 11am and 4pm.
+Gather at the meeting point in the Painted Hall Vestibule to join the next talk.

 The Painted Hall, Chapel and Visitor Centre are open daily, 10am–5pm.
-When we are hosting special events, we sometimes need to close early.
+The site will be fully closed on 24, 25, 26 December.
+When we are hosting special events, we sometimes need to close areas early.
 Any early or partial closures will be published on our website below, in advance.

 We will be closing the Painted Hall at 4pm on the following dates (unless stated otherwise)

 Thursday 21 October (3pm)

 15-19 November (full closure)

 Friday 26 November

 Saturday 11 December

 Friday 17 December